-But small business owners that haven’t invested huge amounts of money in their brand graphical identify may not be bothered much by this.
-The lack of control means that there’s few decisions to be made and it can be implemented quickly.
+But small business owners that haven’t invested huge amounts of money in their brand graphical identity may not be bothered much by this.
+The lack of control means that there are few decisions to be made and it can be implemented quickly.

 It can be a problem, though.
 The headline in the test postcard has a small “o” in “offers” because making it a capital “O” caused offers to spill over to the second line.
 This made the headline three lines, it doesn’t look good and doesn’t leave much room for the body copy.